Breast | The detective's toolkit: Unmasking breast ultrasound

 Dr Michelle Peterson is a radiologist currently practicing at South Coast Radiology, BreastScreen, and the Gold Coast University Hospital.
 She has completed subspecialty fellowships in both breast imaging and abdominal–pelvic imaging, and her clinical work focuses on delivering high-quality, patient-centred diagnostic care.

-Mrs Louise Worley
+Mrs Louise Worley, FASA

 Sonographer